 Make & Take Rain Barrel Workshop - Just $35!

-What's one of the simplest, high-impact ways to save water and help protect our watershed?
+What's one of the simplest, high-impact ways to save water and help protect our local watersheds?
 Using a rain barrel.

 Lawn and garden watering typically makes up 40% of total summer household water usage, according to the EPA.
 Plus, the biggest threat to our waters today is polluted runoff — water that runs off our roofs and into our streets and alleys, carrying all the oil, sediment and other contaminants that it picks up along the way into our lakes, rivers and streams.
-For conservation and for pollution prevention, installing a rain barrel to collect and store rainwater for use on your lawn and gardens is a simple but powerful way to make a difference for the Mississippi River.
+For conservation and for pollution prevention, installing a rain barrel to collect and store rainwater for use on your lawn and gardens is a simple but powerful way to make a difference for Minnehaha Creek, the Mississippi River and area watersheds.

 Ready to register?